-The utilisation of certain acquired tax losses is also subject to fractioning under Australian tax legislation, which effectively prescribes the rate at which such acquired tax losses may be offset against the Group's taxable income.
+Of the revenue losses, transferred in losses amounting to \$33m (30 June 2021: \$36m) are subject to fractioning under Australian tax legislation, which effectively prescribes the rate at which such acquired tax losses may be offset against the Group's taxable income.
 Given that the available fraction of the transferred losses is based on the relative market value of the Group, the determination of the available fraction is subject to some uncertainty.
+This will be assessed in future reporting periods for potential utilisation.

-The above losses are available indefinitely for offset against future taxable income and capital gains subject to continuing to meet relevant statutory tests.
-Unrecognised tax losses decreased by \$1.0m (30 June 2020: decrease of \$1.0m).
+The above losses are available indefinitely for offset against future taxable income and capital gains subject to meeting relevant statutory tests.
+Unrecognised tax losses decreased by \$17.0m (30 June 2021: decrease of \$1.0m) due to the utilisation of \$13m in Group tax losses as mentioned in note 5(c) and \$4m in current year taxable income.